tsgates/arch-wiki-markdown/wiki/Disk_Encryption.md

-There are also a number of other, more complicated modes of operation available for disk encryption, which already provide built-in security agains such attacks.
-Some can also additionally guarantee authenticity (see below) of the encrypted data.
+There are also a number of other, more complicated modes of operation available for disk encryption, which already provide built-in security against such attacks (and hence don't require ESSIV).
+Some can also additionally guarantee authenticity of the encrypted data (i.e. confirm that it has not been modified/corrupted by someone who does not have access to the key).

 Further reading: